Sjors/nado-book/taproot/activation.md

 https://bitcoinmagazine.com/articles/bip-8-bip-9-or-modern-soft-fork-activation-how-bitcoin-could-upgrade-next

 <!--
 At the start of the episode we explain what softforks are in general.
-It could make sense to move that to the SegWit (softfork) chapter, since that comes earlier.
+It could make sense to move that to a new chapter about softfork activation, right after the SegWit (softfork) chapter.
 -->

 <!-- Transcript